SQream/sqream_docs/data_ingestion/json.rst

 Overview
 ========

-JSON (Java Script Object Notation) is both a file format and a serializer.
-It is a flexible file format commonly used for dynamic, nested, and semi-structured data representations.
+JSON (Java Script Object Notation) is used both as a file format and as a serialization method.
+The JSON file format is flexible and is commonly used for dynamic, nested, and semi-structured data representations.

+The SQream DB JSON parser handles `RFC 8259 <https://datatracker.ietf.org/doc/html/rfc8259>`_.
+SQream DB supports:

-SQream DB's JSON parser handles `RFC 8259 <https://datatracker.ietf.org/doc/html/rfc8259>`_.
-SQream supports JSON files either as a continuous batch of JSON objects, or as an array of JSON objects.
+* JSON files either as a continuous batch of JSON objects, or as an array of JSON objects

-SQream supports the `JSON Lines <https://jsonlines.org/>`_  standard, in which each line in the input file contains exactly one JSON row.
+* The `JSON Lines <https://jsonlines.org/>`_  standard, in which every newline (ASCII 10) character always marks the end of a JSON object; therefore, if a value string contains a newline character, it must be escaped as \\n
 When exporting data, SQream will always use objects.
-Note that in JSON Line files, every newline (ASCII 10) character always marks the end of a JSON object; therefore, if a value string contains a newline character, it must be escaped as \\n.

 Making JSON Files Accessible to Workers